 If you are applying for a Standard Visitor visa to take your viva examination, you may require a new ATAS certificate so contact us for more information.

-You must check whether your nationality is one that is required to apply for a visa before travelling (visa national) or whether you are a non-visa national.
+You must check whether your nationality is one that is required to apply for a visitor visa before travelling (visa national) or whether you are eligible for an ETA as a non-visa national.
+You also need to read the information on our website about how to apply for an ETA.

-If you are a non-visa national or an EEA/Swiss national, you will be able to enter the UK as a Visitor either via the e-Gate (eligible nationalities only) or by seeing an immigration officer on arrival.
+If you are a non-visa national or an EEA/Swiss national, you must apply for an ETA before you travel to the UK.
+You will be able to enter the UK with your ETA via the e-Gate (eligible nationalities only) or by seeing an immigration officer on arrival.
 You must carry your visitor visa letter or your offer letter from the University of Manchester that confirms the details of your course in your hand luggage so you can present it to the border official at the airport.

 It is important that you retain some form of evidence of your date of arrival in the UK if you use the eGates such as your boarding pass.
 This will help you remember the exact duration of your six month stay in order to avoid overstaying.
 You will also be required to email us this evidence for Right to Study when you arrive at the University of Manchester.